juju/docs/src/en/clouds.md

 immediately with your chosen cloud you can go directly to [Cloud credentials][credentials].

-## Listing available clouds
+## Listing and updating cloud information

-To see which clouds Juju currently knows about, you can run the command:
+To see which clouds Juju is aware of use the `clouds` command:

 ```bash
 juju clouds
 ```

-This will return a list like this:
+This will return a list very similar to:

 ```no-highlight
 Cloud        Regions  Default          Type        Description
 aws               14  us-east-1        ec2         Amazon Web Services